paul-hammant/tbd/content/5-min-overview/index.md

 deleted after the code review is complete, and be very short-lived.
 This is tricky for teams new to Trunk Based Development.

-Noe: You want to keep
+Note: You want to keep
 the commentary/approval/rejection that is part of the review for historical and auditing purposes, but you do not want to keep the branch.
-Specifically, you do not want to developers to focus on the branch after the review.
+Specifically, you do not want to developers to focus on the branch after the code review, and merge back to the trunk.

 ## A safety net